-With an abundance of accessible options, everyone can enjoy the key sights and attractions the city has to offer - making this popular Lancashire city a great destination for all!
+Explore Preston with ease, thanks to a variety of accessible options to help keep activities and days out inclusive.
+With regards to catering for individual needs and requirements, Preston's accessible choices mean everyone can enjoy the key sights and attractions the city has to offer - making this popular Lancashire city a great destination for all!

 Preston's fantastic range of activities will surprise you with their accessible options, whether you're looking for something energetic or something more low key.

 Clip 'n Climb Preston offers weekly Autism and S.E.N friendly climbing sessions in a calm and quiet environment.
 The venue is home to 20 unique climbing activities of various design and difficulty, providing a fun experience for both adults and children.

 - Infrared headsets